 The Email Query component in Matillion ETL for BigQuery presents an easy-to-use graphical interface, enabling you to pull data from your email server directly into BigQuery.
 Customers are use this to pull email data into BigQuery, say from a Marketing account, to combine with other data to measure email effectiveness.

 The connector is completely self-contained: no additional software installation is required.
 It’s within the scope of an ordinary Matillion license, so there is no additional cost for using the features.

-Watch this short tutorial video to see how to use the Email Query component in Matillion ETL for BigQuery.
+Watch our tutorial video for a demonstration on how to set up and use the Email Query component in Matillion ETL for BigQuery.